GraspGPT: Leveraging Semantic Knowledge from a Large Language Model for Task-Oriented Grasping: GraspGPT

 The resulting point cloud embedding $F_X \in \mathbb{R}^{1024}$ is later fused with language embeddings. \\

-\textbf{Language Encoder} \ In order to relate novel and known concepts, GraspGPT necessitates the ability to digest a large variety of linguistic elements in language descriptions.
+\textbf{Language Encoder} \ In order to relate known and novel concepts, GraspGPT necessitates the ability to digest a large variety of linguistic elements in language descriptions.
 For instance, in the case of an affordance description of the task \textit{``pour"}:

 GraspGPT must be able to comprehend object classes (e.g., \textit{pitchers}, \textit{cups}, \textit{ladles}), entity taxonomy (e.g., \textit{utensil}, \textit{container}, \textit{vessel}, \textit{liquid}), actions (e.g., \textit{transfer}), and relations (e.g., \textit{from ... to ...}).
 While training a dedicated language encoder from scratch is a common choice, it would require a significant amount of training data and is meanwhile time-consuming.
 We, therefore, opt for a BERT\cite{devlin2018bert} pre-trained on a large corpus of text data to encode both language descriptions and instructions.
 The pre-trained BERT outputs word embeddings for a task description paragraph $F_{td} \in \mathbb{R}^{T_{td} \times 768}$, an object class description paragraph $F_{od} \in \mathbb{R}^{T_{od} \times 768}$, and a language instruction $F_{I} \in \mathbb{R}^{T_{I} \times 768}$, where $T_{td}$, $T_{od}$, and $T_{I}$ denote the maximum lengths (with zero-padding) for each language sequence, respectively.
 The language encoder is frozen during training.